 Connect your wallet and create a bond for the program you wish to apply.
 Allowed actions:

-- Create bond.
-Create a bond indicating the amount of LP tokens that you wish to bond.
+- Bond.
+Create a bond in any of the active bonding programs indicating the amount of LP tokens that you wish to bond.
 The connected wallet will ask to approve the transaction.
 Upon approval of the transaction you will need to specify a spending cap for the corresponding LP token pair.

 My bonds page